verixiaapps/verixiaapps.github.io/chatclarity/privacy.md

-# ChatClarity Privacy Policy
+# Privacy Policy

-Effective Date: January 2026
+Last updated: January 2026

-ChatClarity (“we,” “our,” or “the app”) is designed to help users practice everyday communication in a calm, private way.
-We take privacy seriously and aim to collect as little data as possible.
+ChatClarity (“we”, “our”, or “us”) respects your privacy.
+This Privacy Policy explains how we collect, use, store, and protect your information when you use the ChatClarity mobile application and related services.

+By using ChatClarity, you agree to the practices described in this policy.

 ---

-## Information We Collect
+## 1. Information We Collect

-ChatClarity does not require users to create an account.

-### Information You Provide
-- Text you enter during practice sessions is temporarily processed to generate feedback.
-- This information is **not used for advertising**, profiling, or tracking.

-### Automatically Collected Information
+### Account Information
+When you create an account, we may collect:
+- Email address
+- Name (if provided via Google sign-in)

+### Usage Data
-We may collect limited, non-identifying technical information to keep the app running properly, such as:
+We collect limited usage information to improve the app, including:
+- Feature interactions
+- Session activity
+- Anonymous analytics events

+### User Content
+If you use message analysis or communication tools, we may temporarily process text you submit in order to provide feedback.
+This content is not sold or shared and is used only to deliver app functionality.

+We do **not** store private conversations unless explicitly saved by you.

+### Device Information
+We may collect:
+- Device type
+- Operating system version
 - App version
-- Device type
+- Anonymous identifiers
-- Error or crash diagnostics

-This information cannot be used to identify you personally.
+This is used only for performance, debugging, and reliability.

 ---

-## How We Use Information
+## 2. What We Do NOT Collect

-We use information only to:
-- Generate practice feedback
-- Improve app stability and performance
-- Enforce usage limits (such as free daily practice limits)

-We do **not** use your information for:
+We do **not** collect:
+- Phone numbers
+- Contacts
+- Location data
+- Biometric data
-- Advertising
+- Government IDs
-- Behavioral profiling
+- Financial information
-- Selling or sharing with third parties
+- Payment card details (handled entirely by Apple)

+All subscriptions are processed securely through Apple In-App Purchases.

 ---

-## Data Storage and Retention

-- Practice messages are stored **temporarily** only to generate feedback.
-- Conversations are **not stored long-term**.
-- We do not maintain conversation histories.
-- We do not associate content with real-world identities.
+## 3. How We Use Information

+We use your information to:
+- Provide app features
+- Improve user experience
+- Maintain security and prevent abuse
+- Manage subscriptions and access levels
+- Respond to support requests

+We never sell personal data.

 ---

-## Third-Party Services

-ChatClarity may use trusted third-party services strictly for:
-- App infrastructure
-- Error monitoring
-- Subscription management (via Apple In-App Purchases)

-These services are required to handle data securely and only for their intended purpose.
+## 4. Subscriptions & Payments

+All payments are handled by Apple via App Store In-App Purchases.

+We do not have access to your payment details.

+Subscription status is managed through Apple and RevenueCat.

 ---

-## Subscriptions

-All purchases are handled securely by Apple through In-App Purchases.
-ChatClarity does not receive or store payment or billing information.
+## 5. Account Enforcement & Moderation

+We reserve the right to suspend or terminate accounts that violate our Terms, including abusive behavior, misuse of the platform, or attempts to exploit the service.

+If an account is removed for violations, access to paid features may be revoked.
+Refunds are handled exclusively by Apple according to App Store policies.

 ---

-## Children’s Privacy

-ChatClarity does not knowingly collect personal information from children.
-Age suitability is determined and enforced through the App Store’s age rating system.
+## 6. Data Retention

+We retain only the minimum data necessary to operate the app.

+You may request account deletion at any time by contacting support.

+Upon deletion:
+- Account data is removed
+- Saved content is erased
+- Analytics identifiers are anonymized

 ---

+## 7. Third-Party Services

+We use trusted third-party services for:
+- Authentication
+- Analytics
+- Subscription management

+These services follow industry-standard privacy practices.

+---

+## 8. Children’s Privacy

+ChatClarity is not intended for users under 13.

+We do not knowingly collect data from children.

+---

+## 9. Security

+We use industry-standard security measures to protect your data.
+However, no system is 100% secure.

+---

-## Your Choices
+## 10. Your Rights

 You may:
-- Stop using the app at any time
-- Delete the app to remove locally stored data
+- Request deletion of your account
+- Access your stored information
+- Contact us with privacy questions

+Email: support@chatclarity.app

 ---

-## Changes to This Policy
+## 11. Changes to This Policy

-We may update this Privacy Policy from time to time.
-Updates will be reflected on this page with a new effective date.
+We may update this Privacy Policy periodically.
+Changes will be posted here with an updated date.

+Continued use of the app means acceptance of the updated policy.

 ---

 ## Contact

-If you have questions about this Privacy Policy, you may contact us at:
+If you have questions about this Privacy Policy:

-support@verixiaapps.com
+Email: support@chatclarity.app